inluxc/playwright-xray/README.md

 Is it possible to add some optional values to the Test Execution ticket.

+`testedBrowser` - The browser that should be reported to XRAY.
+Default is `undefined`.
+Othervise set it to equal the name field of project in `playwright.config.ts`.
+E.g. `chromium`, `firefox`, `webkit`.

 ```typescript
 // playwright.config.ts
 import { PlaywrightTestConfig } from '@playwright/test';